 \subsection{Do CCOs have Unusual Timing Noise?}

 Fits to the spin-down of \ppks\ and \ppsr\ using only $f$ and $\dot f$ without invoking glitches leave systematic trends in their phase residuals that may be regarded as timing noise.
 Here we attempt to evaluate how this compares to timing noise in canonical pulsars with similar spin-down properties.
 Several metrics of timing noise were reviewed by \citet{nam19}.
-The one most useful here is $\sigma_{\rm TN,2}$ from \citet{sha10}, in which Here $\sigma_{\rm R,2}$ is the root-mean-square (rms) of the measured residuals from a quadratic fit, and $\sigma_{\rm W}$ is the typical uncertainty of a ToA.
+The most useful here is $\sigma_{\rm TN,2}$ from \citet{sha10}, in which Here $\sigma_{\rm R,2}$ is the rms of the residuals measured from a quadratic fit, and $\sigma_{\rm W}$ is the typical uncertainty of a ToA.
 The subscripts R and W indicate a red or white noise process.

-An advantage of this method is that it explicitly acknowledges the red noise character of timing noise by including in the analysis the total time span $T$ of the observations. \citet{sha10} found for hundreds of canonical pulsars that the mean value of $\sigma_{\rm TN,2}$ scales with the spin parameters as where $C_2 = 41.7, \alpha=-0.9, \beta=1.00$, and $\gamma=1.9$.
-Recognizing that there is large scatter in $\sigma_{\rm TN,2}$ around a given mean $\bar\sigma_{\rm TN,2}$, \citet{sha10} modeled its distribution as log-normal, and found that the standard deviation of ln($\sigma_{\rm TN,2}$) = 1.6.
+An advantage of this method is that it explicitly acknowledges the red noise character of the timing noise by including in the analysis the total monitoring time span $T$. \citet{sha10} found for hundreds of canonical pulsars that the mean value of $\sigma_{\rm TN,2}$ scales with the spin parameters as where $C_2 = 41.7, \alpha=-0.9, \beta=1.0$, and $\gamma=1.9$.
+Recognizing the large scatter in $\sigma_{\rm TN,2}$ around a given mean $\bar\sigma_{\rm TN,2}$, \citet{sha10} modeled its distribution as log-normal and found that the standard deviation of ln($\sigma_{\rm TN,2}$) = 1.6.

-Applying this method to the quadratic fit of \ppks\ (Figure~\ref{fig:pksalt}), the rms timing residual is $\sigma_{\rm R,2}=25.69$~ms and the average uncertainty of a ToA is $\sigma_{\rm W}=10.95$~ms; therefore, $\sigma_{\rm TN,2}=23.24$~ms. In comparison, $\bar\sigma_{\rm TN,2}\approx148\,\mu$s from Equation (2) for the timing parameters of \ppks.
-The residuals of \ppks\ thus exceed the population average by a factor of $\approx157$, which is 5 standard deviations of the distribution of ln($\sigma_{\rm TN,2}$).
+Applying this method to the quadratic fit of \ppks\ (Figure~\ref{fig:pksalt}), the rms timing residual is $\sigma_{\rm R,2}=25.69$~ms, and the average uncertainty of a ToA is $\sigma_{\rm W}=10.95$~ms; therefore, $\sigma_{\rm TN,2}=23.24$~ms. In comparison, $\bar\sigma_{\rm TN,2}\approx148\,\mu$s from Equation (2) for the timing parameters of \ppks.
+The residuals of \ppks\ therefore exceed the population average by a factor of $\approx157$, which is 5 standard deviations of the distribution of ln($\sigma_{\rm TN,2}$).
 This anomaly is confirmed relative to the data in the various panels in Figure~6 of \citealt{nam19}, which graph $\sigma_{\rm TN,2}$ as a function of several spin-down parameters for a sample of 91 pulsars.
 Another way to describe this result is that the timing noise of \ppks\ is comparable to that of pulsars with 2 orders of magnitude greater values of $|\dot f|$ or $B_s$.